jerryq0101/Qish-Unix-Shell/README.md

 #### My strategy

-Since `args` is the memory block that stores the information for all commands and their parsed form, we can devise a iterative mechanism to free `args` at each end of loop.
+Since `args` is the memory block that stores the information for all commands and their parsed form, we can devise a iterative mechanism to free `args` after command execution.

 From `Line 194 - 196`, we free the args memory block using `free_args_elements`.

-Ok, but just freeing it naively until the memory is not a NULL element will not work due to <strong> Problem 1</strong>.
+Ok, but just freeing it naively until the memory is a NULL element will not work due to <strong> Problem 1</strong>.

 Ok, there may exist elements after NULL pointers, so maybe we can just check until MAXARGS length.
-But I found that malloc'd memory space might still contain random non-NULL garbage values, which causes double-free errors.
+But I realized that malloc'd memory space might still contain random non-NULL garbage values, which causes double-free errors.

 So, this ultimately needed a tracking mechanism for the total number of arguments that are in the args to free.
 Therefore, I implemented a counter mechanism globally using `number_of_args`.
-And, in `parse_operator_in_args`, whenever we are incrementing the size of new_args, I'd count the new number of arguments.
+And, in `parse_operator_in_args`, whenever we are incrementing the size of `args`, I'd count the new number of arguments.
 Using the old global size, I'd free the old args array accordingly.
+Then I'd update the global_size to the new args size.

 This solves problem 1.